GuylianGilsing/PHPValidation/README.md

 ```

 ### greaterEqual
-When added, and the field exists, and the field is of the following types: `string`, `float`, `int`, it will check if the given value is greater than, or equal to, the field value.
+When added, and the field exists, and the field is of the following types: `string`, `float`, or `int`, it will check if the given value is greater than, or equal to, the field value.

 ```php
 $builder->setValidators([